dlist-top/dlist-top/README.md

 Have you noticed any wild bug or error?
 Do you have an awesome idea for what we should add to the website?

 To get started please [create an issue](https://github.com/dlist-top/dlist-top/issues/new/choose).
-Thanks in advice!
+Thanks in advance!

 ## Support